10th June 2017 to 25th June 2017:

 The daily regiment and major events are:

-- Working hands-on in the beautiful Chicago Innovation Exchange space in a morning and afternoon session.
+- Working hands-on in UChicago’s beautiful Polsky Exchange in a morning and afternoon session.

 - You’re free during lunchtime and evenings to hang out with fellow team members, or catch up on whatever you like.